 ✅ – Child Benefits (Kindergeld)

-Child benefits in Germany (as of 2020) are 204 Euros for the first and second child, 210 Euros for the third child and 235 Euros for any additional children.
+Child benefits in Germany (as of 2020) are 204 Euros for the first and second child, 210 Euros for the third child, and 235 Euros for any additional children.
 You can submit your child benefit application as soon as your child is born.
 It usually takes about 6-8 weeks to start receiving your child benefits though, so the quicker you apply, the better.
 You should apply within the first 6 months in order to ensure that you’re receiving all of the benefits.
-While it might take 6-8 weeks to be submitted into the Bundesagentur für Arbeit, they will backpay you up to 6 months (all at once) so you’re not stuck waiting for your child benefit money.
+While it might take 6-8 weeks to be submitted to the Bundesagentur für Arbeit, they will backpay you for up to 6 months (all at once) so you’re not stuck waiting for your child benefit money.

 Example: If you decide to wait to submit the application until your child is 12 months old, you can only be back paid for up to 6 months.
 This means you will not receive child benefit money for the first 6 months of your child’s life.